Kelvin Fletcher: Motor racing career

 Fletcher first ventured into motor racing after a visit to a motoring show with his father in January 2012.
 He obtained an MSA Competition Licence and won the 2012 Silverstone Classic Celebrity Challenge race.
 Fletcher also competed in the Mighty Mini's and the Team Trophy.
 He was invited to partake in the Porsche Supercup support race of the 2014 British Grand Prix, where he finished 22nd.

 Fletcher signed a contract to drive a Chevrolet Cruze entered by the Power Maxed Racing team in the 2016 British Touring Car Championship in March that year.
 He missed the Knockhill Racing Circuit and the Rockingham Motor Speedway rounds because his wife was due to give birth to their first child.
 Dave Newsham drove his car instead.
 During the season, Fletcher competed in 24 races spread over eight rounds of three events.
 He scored no points and was 31st in the final drivers' championship standings.

 For the 2017 season, Fletcher moved to the British GT Championship and shared a Nissan 370Z Nismo with fellow driver Tim Eakin for the UltraTek Racing RJN in the GT4 category.
 He was mentored by FIA World Endurance Championship and 24 Hours of Le Mans class victor Martin Plowman during his rookie season.
 After three years of running in GT4 with Plowman, they will move up to the GT3 class in a Bentley Continental.

 Personal life

 Fletcher married fellow actor Elizabeth Marsland, whom he had known since the age of eight, in a secret ceremony on 28 November 2015.
-They have a daughter and a son and more recently twin boys.
+They have four children: a daughter and three sons, two of whom are twins.
 Fletcher is also a fan of rugby league; growing up, he was a fan of Paul Sculthorpe and Kevin Sinfield as they were both from Oldham, and he makes occasional appearances at testimonial matches of famous players.